-Bacteria consume tremendous amounts of dissolved oxygen in livewell water.
+Bacteria and other mictobes consume tremendous amounts of dissolved oxygen in livewell water.
 Bacteria thrive in hot, dark, humid livewells especially when dead organic matter is present in in livewell water.
-Remove dead bait and dead fish ASAP to reduce bacterial growth and reduce oxygen excessive consumption. *Saltwater contains more bacteria and mcro-organisms than freshwater.
+Remove dead bait and dead fish ASAP to reduce bacterial growth and reduce DO waste and excessive DO consumption. *Saltwater contains more bacteria and mcro-organisms than freshwater.

 LIVEWELL AIR VENTS